AlephAlpha/Nekomata/doc/Builtins.md

 ### `subsequence` (`q`, `1 -> 1`)

-Get a finite contiguous subsequence of a list or a string.
+Get a finite contiguous subsequence of a list.

 If the argument is a number, it is converted to a range from 0 to that number minus 1.